DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 *pc = 'S'; // place 'S' into the memory location whose address is pc
 ```

-Array notation is a second way to dereference a pointer; for instance, pn[0] is the same as *pn.You should never dereference a pointer that has not been initialized to a proper address.
+Array notation is a second way to dereference a pointer; for instance, `pn[0]`
+is the same as `*pn`.
+You should never dereference a pointer that has not been
+initialized to a proper address.

 ##### Distinguishing Between a Pointer and the Pointed-to Value

-Remember, if pt is a pointer-to-int, *pt is not a pointer-to-int; instead,*pt is the complete equivalent to a type int variable.
-It is pt that is the pointer.
+Remember, if pt is a pointer-to-int, `*pt` is not a pointer-to-int; instead, `*pt`
+is the complete equivalent to a type int variable.
+It is `pt` that is the `pointer`.

 Here are some examples:

 ```cpp